RyanParsley/skillful-notes/slides.md

 <!--
 Apdex is high level to a fault.
-If you want to impact performance you need to get intimatly familiar with the things you can change.
+If you want to impact performance you need to get intimately familiar with the things you can change.

-That table is straight out of a wiki post linked in the end and I don't want to get lost in the weeds, but do want to levelset on the importance of bundle size.
+That table is straight out of a wiki post linked in the end and I don't want to get lost in the weeds, but do want to level-set on the importance of bundle size.

 Bundle size is one of my favorite performance targets because it's a legitimate problem in most apps and it happens to be easy to monitor.
-Roughly every megabite costs a second to your Time to Interactive.
+Roughly every megabyte costs a second to your Time to Interactive.
 -->

 ---